-The establishment has been licensed by the HTA since December 2012.
-This was the establishment's first VRA.
-Before that two site visit audits of the establishment have been conducted; the most recent previous audit took place in December 2016.
+The establishment has been licensed by the HTA since August 2012.
+This was the establishment's first combined VRA and site visit audit.
+Prior to that, two site visit audits of the establishment have been conducted; the most recent previous audit took place in October 2016.